You can be the ripest, juiciest peach in the world, and there’s still going to be somebody who hates peaches.

 In addition to addressing negative comments and messages, be sure to highlight positive ones, too!
 If you’re short on reviews, encourage people to offer them in your brand’s social media posts.
 You can then turn these into review cards to share.

 The conversation about your brand is happening online regardless of your participation.
-The biggest takeaway from this is to stay on top of what is being said and to respond when appropriate!
+The biggest takeaway from social media reputation management is to stay on top of what is being said and to respond when appropriate!